particle-iot/docs/src/content/tutorials/device-os/development-tips.md

 Using an out of memory handler, you can flag this situation, then from loop, you can reset the device.
 This is not the default behavior in Device OS, because in some cases you may want to continue execution, free some memory in an application-specific manner, or use other techniques to resolve the situation.

-See [out of memory handler](/datasheets/app-notes/an040-code-size-tips/#out-of-memory-handler) for more information.
+See [out of memory handler](/datasheets/app-notes/an040-code-size-tips/#out-of-memory-handler) in Code Size Tips for more information.